-- 1. External Stairways.
-With the exception of stoops and similar steps intended for access for ground-floor spaces, external stairways shall not be located within 30 feet of a public street.
-Within 30 feet of a public street, stairs shall be fully enclosed within the building. - 2.
-External Corridors and Hallways.
-External corridors and hallways shall not be located within 30 feet of a public street.
-Within 30 feet of a public street, corridors and hallways shall be fully enclosed within the building. - F. Facade Elements.
+- External Stairways.
+With the exception of stoops and similar steps intended for access 1. for ground-floor spaces, external stairways shall not be located within 30 feet of a public street.
+Within 30 feet of a public street, stairs shall be fully enclosed within the building. - External Corridors and Hallways.
+External corridors and hallways shall not be 2. located within 30 feet of a public street.
+Within 30 feet of a public street, corridors and hallways shall be fully enclosed within the building.

+F. Facade Elements.
 Development shall incorporate a minimum of one of the following Facade Elements into front and street side building façades.

-TABLE 15-705-F: FACADE ELEME IAL MULTI-FAMI LY DISTRICTS A. Yard, Forecourt, Planter Basic Standards Supplemental Standards Depth 5 ft. min.
-Planters, garden walls, fences, and hedges Length 15 ft. min. are permitted at the sidewalk per Section 15-2006. f Height Open to the sky Water features, shade structures, seating, Encroachment into Required Setbacks Not Permitted and gardens are encouraged in this area Vehicular parking, trash collection and storage are not permitted in this area B. Bay Window Basic Standards Supplemental Standards Depth 2 ft. min Bay windows are permitted on the ground Length 15 ft. min. floor Height 2 nd fl.: 10 ft. min. clear from the ground Provide landscape in front and around bay windows on the ground floor Bay windows should have a minimum 25% glazing March March Encroachment into Required Setbacks Section 15-2014, Projections/ Encroachments into Yards giazing C. Balcony Basic Standards Supplemental Standards Depth 5 ft. min., 10 ft. max.
-Balcony may be covered but should be a Length 8 ft. min. minimum 50% open to the air on three sides \\ Height 10 ft. min. clear from the ground Sides - owner WI Encroachment into Required Setbacks Section 15-2014, Projections/ Encroachments into Yards
+A. Yard, Forecourt, Planter Basic Standards Supplemental Standards Depth 5 ft. min.
+Planters, garden walls, fences, and hedges Length 15 ft. min. are permitted at the sidewalk per Section 15-2006.
+J Height Open to the sky Water features, shade structures, seating, Encroachment into Required Setbacks Not Permitted and gardens are encouraged in this area Vehicular parking, trash collection and storage are not permitted in this area B. Bay Window Basic Standards Supplemental Standards Depth 2 ft. min Bay windows are permitted on the ground Length 15 ft. min. floor Height 2 nd fl.: 10 ft. min. clear from the ground Provide landscape in front and around by windows on the ground floor Bay windows should have a minimum 2 glazing Manual Control of the Encroachment into Required Setbacks Section 15-2014, Projections/ Encroachments into Yards giazing C. Balcony Basic Standards Supplemental Standards Depth 5 ft. min., 10 ft. max.
+Balcony may be covered, but should be a Length 8 ft. min. minimum 50% open to the air on three sides f y Height 10 ft. min. clear from the ground Siucs The state of the s Encroachment into Required Setbacks Section 15-2014, Projections/ Encroachments into Yards

-TABLE 15-705-F: FACADE ELEME TABLE 15-705-F: FACADE ELEMENTS-RESIDENTIAL MULTI-FAMILY DISTRICTS D. Porch Basic Standards Supplemental Standards Depth Length Height Encroachment into Required Setbacks 5 ft. min., 15 ft. max.
+TABLE 15-10705-F: FACADE ELEMENTS-RESIDENTIAL MULTI-FAMILY DISTRICTS D. Porch Basic Standards Supplemental Standards Depth Length Height Encroachment into Required Setbacks 5 ft. min., 15 ft. max.
 8 ft. min.
 8 ft. min. clear from the finish floor Section 15-2014, Projections/ Encroachments into Yards Provide landscaping in front of and around porch Porches should be a minimum 50% open to the sky on three sides and shall not be enclosed by a fence Railings should be no higher than required by the building code E. Stoop Basic Standards Supplemental Standards Depth Length Height Encroachment into Required Setbacks 6 ft. min., 15 ft. max.
 4 ft. min., 10 ft. max.
 Max.
-4 ft. elevation above finish sidewalk grade Section 15-2014, Projections/ Encroachments into Yards Landscaping encouraged in front, around and within walls of stoop Minimum 3 ft. to maximum 4 ft. high garden wall and gate to be provided at entry to stoop Entry gates to swing in a direction away from sidewalk Use of other frontage types is encouraged at entry stoop (e.g., awning, bay window, arcade) F. Arcade, Colonnade, Gallery Basic Standards Supplemental Standards Depth Length Height Encroachment into Required Setbacks 5 ft. min., 10 ft. max.
+4 ft. elevation above finish sidewalk grade Section 15-2014, Projections/ Encroachments into Yards Landscaping encouraged in front, around and within walls of stoop Minimum 3 ft. to maximum 4 ft. high garden wall and gate to be provided at entry to stoop Entry gates to swing in a direction away from sidewalk Use of other frontage types is encouraged at entry stoop (e.g., awning, bay window, arcade) F. Arcade, Colonnade, Gallery F. Arcade, Colonnade, Gallery Basic Standards Supplemental Standards Depth Length Height Encroachment into Required Setbacks 5 ft. min., 10 ft. max.
 25% to 100% of building frontage 8 ft. min. clear from the finish floor Permitted for 50% of setback frontage Provide landscaping in front of arcade, colonnade, or gallery Arcade, colonnade, or gallery to be a minimum 50% open on three sides Balconies, awnings, bay windows, verandas, or other structures are allowed above an arcade, colonnade, or gallery